Little Wolf: Battles

 He was not present at the Battle of the Little Bighorn, but played a part before and after the battle.
 Some scouts from his camp apparently found some food left behind by Custer's attack force, and were observed by U.S. military scouts.
 This fact was reported to Custer, who incorrectly assumed he had been discovered by the main camp of Sioux and Cheyenne on the Little Bighorn, and urgently pressed on with his attack, trying to prevent the escape of the Indians.
 After the battle, Little Wolf arrived and was detained and almost killed by the angry Sioux, who suspected he was scouting for the whites.
 Only his fierce denial of complicity in the attack and the support of his fellow Northern Cheyenne present during the fighting saved him from harm.

 Defeat and exile

 In November 1876, the bands of Little Wolf and Dull Knife camped on the Red Fork of the Powder River in Wyoming Territory.
-In the early morning of November 25, units of the Second, Third, and Fifth U.S. Cavalry commanded by Colonel Ranald S. Mackenzie attacked.
-The Cheyennes were defeated, and Little Wolf and Dull Knife surrendered.
-In 1877, the Bureau of Indian Affairs decided to send Little Wolf, Dull Knife, and their people to the Darlington Agency in Indian Territory.
+In the early morning of November 25, units of the Second, Third, and Fifth U.S. Cavalry commanded by Colonel Ranald S. Mackenzie attacked the Cheyenne; Little Wolf and Dull Knife surrendered.
+A few months later, the Bureau of Indian Affairs forced Little Wolf, Dull Knife, and their people to the Darlington Agency in Indian Territory in 1877.